Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Introduction

 Specifically, latency-sensitive processing involves two key aspects: per-frame inference time (throughput) and end-to-end system latency (delay between receiving an input frame and producing its output).
 Existing VSR methods often struggle with this trade-off.
 While CNN- and Transformer-based models offer a balance between efficiency and quality, they fall short in perceptual detail.
 Diffusion-based models excel in perceptual quality due to strong generative priors, but suffer from high computational cost and reliance on future frames, making them impractical for time-sensitive video applications.

 In this paper, we propose \textbf{Stream-DiffVSR}, a diffusion-based method specifically tailored to online video super-resolution, effectively bridging the gap between high-quality but slow diffusion methods and fast but lower quality CNN- or Transformer-based methods.
-Unlike previous diffusion-based VSR approaches (e.g., StableVSR~\citep{rota2024enhancing} and MGLD-VSR~\citep{yang2024motion}) that typically require 50 or more denoising steps and bidirectional temporal information, our method leverages diffusion model distillation to significantly accelerate inference by reducing denoising steps to just four.
+Unlike previous diffusion-based VSR approaches (e.g., StableVSR~\cite{rota2024enhancing} and MGLD-VSR~\cite{yang2024motion}) that typically require 50 or more denoising steps and bidirectional temporal information, our method leverages diffusion model distillation to significantly accelerate inference by reducing denoising steps to just four.
 Additionally, we introduce an Auto-regressive Temporal Guidance mechanism and an Auto-regressive Temporal-aware Decoder to effectively exploit temporal information from previous frames, significantly enhancing temporal consistency and perceptual fidelity.

 \cref{fig:teaser} illustrates the core advantage of our approach by comparing visual quality and runtime across various categories of video super-resolution methods.
-Our Stream-DiffVSR achieves superior perceptual quality (measured by LPIPS~\citep{zhang2018unreasonable}) and temporal consistency, outperforming existing unidirectional CNN- and Transformer-based methods (e.g., MIA-VSR~\citep{zhou2024video}, RealViformer~\citep{zhang2024realviformer}, TMP~\citep{zhang2024tmp}).
-Notably, Stream-DiffVSR offers significantly faster per-frame inference than prior diffusion-based approaches (e.g., StableVSR~\citep{rota2024enhancing}, MGLD-VSR~\citep{yang2024motion}), attributed to our use of a distilled 4-step denoising process and a lightweight temporal-aware decoder.
+Stream-DiffVSR achieves improved perceptual quality, as reflected by lower LPIPS~\cite{zhang2018unreasonable} and temporal consistency, outperforming existing unidirectional CNN- and Transformer-based methods (e.g., MIA-VSR~\cite{zhou2024video}, RealViformer~\cite{zhang2024realviformer}, TMP~\cite{zhang2024tmp}).
+Notably, Stream-DiffVSR offers significantly faster per-frame inference than prior diffusion-based approaches (e.g., StableVSR~\cite{rota2024enhancing}, MGLD-VSR~\cite{yang2024motion}), attributed to our use of a distilled 4-step denoising process and a lightweight temporal-aware decoder.